hugo-ye/Music-Festival-Companion/README.md

 6. I want to add specific events to my custom lists and remove them if I change my mind, so my itinerary is always up to date. **Yifu**
 7. I want to receive reminders about upcoming events whenever I open the app, so that I remember to attend. **Yifu**
 8. I want to create secure accounts for myself, my friends, and my family, and log in with a password, so that my saved events and lists are private and accessible only to me. **Hugo**

+---

+## 4. API Integration

+### Ticketmaster Discovery API
+The project utilizes the Ticketmaster Discovery API, an interface that provides access to a global inventory of live events.

+This API enables the application to search and retrieve real-time data for concerts, sports games, arts, and theater productions.
+By leveraging this external service, the application can offer users up-to-date schedules, venue details, and ticketing information from all over the world.

+---